VegaDeftwing/OpGuidesHugoSrc/content/_index.md

 Why write Opinionated Guides?

-Honestly, the answer changes from time to time.
+<p style="text-align: center;">The answer changes from time to time,<p>

-At first, I had this grandiose idea that I could offer something akin to a college education for Comp Sci, Comp Eng, and Electrical Engineering.
+At first, I had this grandiose idea that I could offer something akin to a college education for computer science and engineering, with a good dose of electrical engineering for good measure.

 And maybe that's possible still, maybe over the course of a decade OpGuides will still end up as that.
 But I don't think that's even what I want anymore.
 I don't want this to be Vega's Opinionated Big Ass Book To Give You An All-In-One Education, both because VegaOpBABTGYAAIOEdu is far less catchy, and because I don't even think it's possible.
 The more I write on this the more I value input of others and other resources I find, and the more happy I am that I called this project Opinionated Guides.

-*A Guide*.
+***A Guide***.
 That's what I want this to be.
 I want OpGuides to be a resource that's like your friend you can come back to for advice on where to go next, and I think that's something the internet really needs.

 Search engines ~~are~~ were awesome for finding information, but only when you know what to look for, so I figure OpGuides can be a sort of curated information source, with the crappy results filtered out, the best resources I know of included, and a healthy mix of entertainment in the education so that it's not a chore to read.

 But that's what I want, not the why.

-Why am I doing it?
+<p style="text-align: center;">Why am I doing it?</p>

 I'm deeply passionate about what I write about and I really, really just want to share my passions with others.
 The idea that much of the information for the topics I care about is either:

 * Being behind the ever growing pay wall of college education